pascallaliberte/sharpen.page/_posts/2021-01-15-no-you-dont-need-social-proof.md

 "Unless I add social proof to my site, surely nobody will buy it."

 The proper reply to spotting a burgeoning mental model in our mind?
-We've covered this before.
+[We've covered this before][ego].

+[ego]: {% post_url 2020-10-16-ego-makes-good-products-fail-remove-ego %}

 _"Maybe"_.